-The other kind of synchronization one can consider, instead, does not involve sharing of resources, and merely consists in using one transition to trigger the firing of another.
-Interestingly, since it is desirable to think about synchronizations between firings as instantaneous, the information about which transition triggers the firing can be discarded altogether.
+The other kind of synchronization one can consider does not involve sharing of resources, merely using one transition to trigger the firing of another.
+Interestingly, since synchronizations between firings are thought of as instantaneous, the information about which transition triggers the firing can be discarded altogether.
 This is shown in Figure~\ref{fig: example of synchronization resources not shared}, and in this case it is clear that if the to-be-synced transitions are mapped to $g$, $h$ in $\Semantics$, respectively, then the conflated transition has to be mapped to their monoidal product.
-As one expects, since no sharing of resources is involved this kind of gluing has no preconditions, and any number of transitions in the same net can be synchronized.
+Since no sharing of resources is involved, this kind of gluing has no preconditions and any number of transitions in the same net can be synchronized.

 Finally, these two kinds of synchronization can be combined, as it is shown in Figure~\ref{fig: example of synchronization mixed}.
 Notice how some extra bureaucracy is needed here: The synchronization $g \Tensor h$ produces two tokens in the place labelled $F$, while the transition labelled with $k$ will consume just one.
 This means that after firing there will be one token in $F$ -- the one that $k$ did not consume -- and it will have to be explicitly declared which token of the two this is.